bmaxwell10/smartphone-inventory/README.md

 # smartphone-inventory

-This is repository contains a Java program that diplays info about harcoded smartphone and phone inventory to the console.
+This repository contains a Java program that diplays info about harcoded smartphone and phone inventory to the console.
 The console prompts to user to perform one of the following:

 1) Enter 'S' to view all stores"
 2) Enter 'SA' to list store(s) with Android phones"